 Requirements for the Major in Asian Studies

-Ten courses are required, including Asian Studies ASIA 190 PO - Senior Thesis Seminar and ASIA 191 PO - Senior Thesis , distributed as follows.
+Ten courses are required, including Asian Studies ASIA190 PO - Senior Thesis Seminar and either ASIA191 PO - Senior Thesis , or ASIA192 PO - Senior Essay in Asian Studies , distributed as follows.

 - Six courses must be on Asia or have substantive content on Asia.
 At least one course must be from each of the following groups: (a) art/music/theatre/dance; (b) advanced language/literature; (c) philosophy/religion; and (d) social sciences (anthropology, economics, history, politics, sociology).
 Three of these courses must be in the selected country or region.

 - Two additional courses must be in both the selected geographical area (country or region) and the chosen discipline.
-At least one of these courses must be a seminar or a discussion-based class other than the Senior Thesis.
+At least one of these courses must be a seminar or a discussion-based class.

-A period of residence in China, Japan or another Asian country is normally required.
+A period of residence in China, Japan or another Asian country is strongly encouraged.
 A semester of study abroad should normally follow the fourth semester (or equivalent) of language instruction in an Asian language.

 Asian studies majors are asked to submit a proposed program of study to the Asian studies coordinator no later than the fall semester of their junior year.